-As each individual product passes under the camera it is inspected for its shape and dimensions.
-We can inspect and measure multiple aspects of the product, from Length, width, area, angle, and deviation from target shape.
-The pass criteria for each measurement can be set via the HMI by the operator.
-If a product is found to lie outside the configured limits, then it is marked as a reject and tracked through the system until it can be removed from the line.
+Every product passing under the camera underwent a thorough inspection of its shape and dimensions.
+Length, width, area, angle, and deviation from the target shape – our system measured it all.
+Operators could conveniently set the pass criteria for each measurement via the Human-Machine Interface (HMI).
+If a product was found deviating from the set limits, it was tagged as a reject and tracked until it could be removed from the line.

-To remove defective products from the line a pull-nose conveyor was installed.
-The end of the conveyor retracts at the correct time allowing the reject to fall from the line.
-Rejects are then carried to a scrap bin by a secondary conveyor.
+To eject these defective products, we installed a pull-nose conveyor.
+This clever piece of engineering retracts at the right moment, allowing the rejected item to fall from the line and be carried away to a scrap bin by a secondary conveyor.